 Martin ten Kortenaar

 The Canadian dancer Martin ten Kortenaar trained at Canada’s National Ballet School, in Toronto, and began his dancing career as an apprentice with The National Ballet of Canada.
 Martin has already won several prizes, including the Peter Dwyer Award (2012), the Glenn Gilmour Award (2012) and the Hnatyshyn Developing Artist’s Grant (2013).
 In 2014, he came to the Netherlands, where he was accepted for the Dutch National Ballet’s Junior Company.
 In 2015, he transferred to Dutch National Ballet, joining the corps de ballet.
-A year later, he was promoted to coryphée, in 2017 he became a grand sujet and at the start of this season Martin will be a soloist with our company.
+A year later, he was promoted to coryphée, in 2017 he became a grand sujet and at the start of season 2019- 2020 Martin became a soloist with our company.

 - With Dutch National Ballet since: 2014

 - Career with Dutch National Balletl: Soloist (2019), Grand sujet (2017), Coryphée (2016), Corps de ballet (2015), Junior Company (2014)

 - Previously danced with: National Ballet of Canada (Apprentice Program)

 - Awards: 2012, Peter Dwyer Award 2012, Glenn Gilmour Award 2013, Hnatyshyn Developing Artist's Grant